bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/external-apis.md

 Bridgetown doesn't yet support GraphQL endpoints out-of-the-box, but that doesn't mean you can't use GraphQL today.

 [Graphlient](https://github.com/ashkan18/graphlient) is a GraphQL client which lets you use a friendly Ruby DSL to consume GraphQL APIs.
-Using Graphlient and the Document Builder, you could do something like this:
+Using Graphlient and the Document Builder together, you could do something like this:

 ```ruby
 def build